-CONSIDERATE…never knowingly operates in such a way as to lessen the pleasure of others.
+CONSIDERATE; never knowingly operating in such a way as to lessen the pleasure of others.

-FRIENDLY…slow and patient operating when requested; friendly advice and counsel to the beginner; kindly assistance, cooperation and consideration for the interests of others.
+FRIENDLY; with slow and patient operating when requested; friendly advice and counsel to the beginner; kind assistance, cooperation and consideration for the interests of others.
 These are the hallmarks of the amateur spirit.